wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 The **Changes in API structure** filter works differently and shows **only** endpoints changed within the selected period and filters out all the rest.

 <a name="example"></a>Let us consider the example: say your API today has 10 endpoints (there were 12, but 3 of them were removed 10 days ago).
-1 of this 10 was added yesterday, 2 has changes in their parameters occurred 5 days ago for one and 10 days ago for another:
+1 of this 10 was added yesterday, 2 have changes in their parameters occurred 5 days ago for one and 10 days ago for another:

 * Each time you open the **API Discovery** section today, the **Changes and hits since** filter will go to the `Last week` state; page will display 10 endpoints, in the **Changes** column 1 of them will have the **New** mark, and 1 - the **Changed** mark.
 * Switch **Changes and hits since** to `Last 2 weeks` - 13 endpoints will be displayed, in the **Changes** column 1 of them will have the **New** mark, 2 - the **Changed** mark, and 3 - the **Removed** mark.